RaysonSu/9645_computer_science/9645_vault/9645_course_notes/object-oriented_and_additional_programming/oop_slides.md

 * Encapsulation

 ---
-# 'Do Now's Lesson 1
+# 'Do Now' Code Puzzles Lesson 1

 _With your partner, discuss each code snippet.
 What will be output, and why?_